PintoGideon/Property-Listing/Readme.md

 ### Multiple Filters

 Have an app level state for the filters.
 In the coding challenge, I used filters as an array but it did not work well.
-I am not a big fan of storing state like below and would be practising storing it implicitly by creating compoun component.
+I am not a big fan of storing state like below and would be practising storing it implicitly by creating compound component.
 However, it is important to first get a working example of the app and then moving pieces around.

 ```javascript
 this.state = {